arpadkov/pyfitstat/README.md

 # pyfitstat
-GUI application to view statistics of fitness activities
+GUI application to view statistics of fitness activities \
+in development